Ancient Israel and Sociopolitical Questions

 Why is the city-state a political/economic option for the period of Late Bronze and Iron-I in Syro-Palestine?

-This period of time can be characterized by a political, and economic reconfiguration of the states (nations) largely due to two elements: 1) the collapse of the big empires (Egypt, the Hittites) brings about the emergence of new nations such as monarchies of Aramean, Ammonite, Moabite, and Israelite; 2) agricultural production surpluses due to the metallurgy, for example (Ahlstrom, 218; 334).
+This period can be characterized by a political, and economic reconfiguration of the states (nations) largely due to two elements: 1) the collapse of the big empires (Egypt, the Hittites) brings about the emergence of new nations such as monarchies of Aramean, Ammonite, Moabite, and Israelite; 2) agricultural production surpluses due to the metallurgy, for example (Ahlstrom, 218; 334).
 For political and military purposes, the city-state is a better form with which the city-state can efficiently administer her people living in complex social stratification, and can train soldiers in fortified cities (Finklestein, 47).
 Eventually, the developed urban centers with the military, and administrative functions, can be the best form to defend her nation and furthermore make a military campaign against the neighboring nations (Finklestein, 44-45).
 Economically, this period witnessed an enormous change in social and cultural life patterns: for example, from nomadic to a sedentary life, from simple, rural life to complex social life, which does not mean the absence of rural life or villages.
 In fact, economically, the basis of this change lies in the agricultural production of surpluses, which could make room for additional economic activities such as making crafts or tools.
 I will point out these two elements in more detail to relate to the necessity of the city-state in this period.

 First of all, the city-state presupposes the power concentration of military leaders (chieftains) of Kings, who give service to landowners by defending their land or extending their border, and in return, maintaining their positions as chieftains, or kings later in monarchies.
 This power center in the cities actually serves the kings and the upper class as such.
 In other words, the city-state plays a role in securing their benefits by effectively defending their nation against the neighboring nations’ invasions such as the Philistines or Ammonites, or sometimes by expanding their land.
-The power center means that the city has all resources for kings in terms of wealth and the political elite.
+The power center means that the city has all the resources for kings in terms of wealth and the political elite.
 Also in the city-state, in the case of an emergency, a military commander-in-chief (a king) can easily make use of all resources: soldiers, food, and the intelligence of the elite.
 On the other side of the political necessity of the city-state, political control should be mentioned because the nation is now much more complex than before, in its social stratification: slaves, peasants, landowners, artisans, traders, scribes, palace officials, soldiers, and priests.
 The city-state should intervene in possible conflicting situations to maintain the status quo of the social strata.
 In this regard, the city-state with the political elite can give a legislative form to control this status quo.
 By way of summary, it should be noted that the political necessity of the city-state in this period should be found both in external and internal business.
 “External” has to do with a military purpose that serves eventually the kings and the upper class (the urban elite and the landowners).
 “Internal” has to do with matters related to administration.

 Second, economically, the city-state is both an outcome of agricultural surpluses and a cause of the strengthening of the agricultural business.
-It is quite reasonable to think of the city-state as the result of population growth and agrarian-based economy.
-The city-state cannot exist without economic support, and in this regard, the agrarian surpluses helped the city-state to survive and maintain her political system (Holladay, 379).
+It is quite reasonable to think of the city-state as the result of population growth and an agrarian-based economy.
+The city-state cannot exist without economic support, and in this regard, the agrarian surpluses helped the city-state to survive and maintain its political system (Holladay, 379).
 Conversely, the city-state also can help to build stronger agrarian production by protecting the land from foreign invasions or local disputes, and at times by widening her territories, which can be used as the land for production; the land is a primary source of wealth.
-The other aspect of the economic necessity of the city-state can be found in its role as a facilitator as an economic booster, building roads through which intra- and inter-regional trade was made easy and prosperous.
-When society becomes larger and complex, the high demand for various products arises.
-So, the city-state can control some of the products so that all the states could gain limited products.
+The other aspect of the economic necessity of the city-state can be found in its role as a facilitator and an economic booster, building roads through which intra- and inter-regional trade was made easy and prosperous.
+When society becomes larger and more complex, the high demand for various products arises.
+So, the city-state can control some of the products so that all the states can gain limited products.
 Otherwise, there might be day-to-day fighting between different economic entities: for example, between grain producers and pottery makers.

-Drawing on Israelite politics and economics in this period, Saul can be perceived as a military and political leader, who fought against Philistines and Ammonites and had to satisfy local landowners’ interests by protecting them against foreign invasions.
+Drawing on Israelite politics and economics in this period, Saul can be perceived as a military and political leader, who fought against the Philistines and Ammonites and had to satisfy local landowners’ interests by protecting them against foreign invasions.
 That is why Saul was supported and enthroned by the priest Samuel.
 For the task of this military job, the power center in the city is needed to Saul.

 In conclusion, the emergence of the city-state should be understood in the process of monarchies where the political and economic necessity for strong statehood arises.
 As mentioned before, the city-state has all its resources: wealth, elites, public space, and facilities.
 In this way, the power-centered state could best function militarily, politically, and economically for the kings and the upper class.